 Acharacle Community Company is a small not for profit organisation originally formed in 2001 to save the local Post Office from closure.
 It is a constituted body and a charity made up of members (currently over 80 in number) and a board of directors.
 It is free to join and members and directors can be anybody over the age of 18 who are resident in the Acharacle area.

 Since 2001, the company has initiated various projects including the Re-use Project, IT training, Local Produce and Craft Markets and have organised events such as dances, Whist nights and family woodland days at the Sgoil na Coille.
-We will be celebrating the 21st Anniversary of the founding of the company in 2022, so keep an eye out for special events.

 The Company owns property in Acharacle including a bungalow 'Druim Garbh' which has been renovated by the Communities Housing Trust and is now rented to a local family.
 Next to this the Company owns the wooden building half of which is currently leased out to Cafe Tioram and the other half to Sunart Networks ( a local telecom company).